square/stround/README.md

 # stround

-stround provides abitrary precision rounding of the types supported by typical number formatting libraries (e.g. NSNumberFormatter, BigDecimal) for numbers represented as strings.
+stround provides arbitrary precision rounding of the types supported by typical number formatting libraries (e.g. NSNumberFormatter, BigDecimal) for numbers represented as strings.
 The purpose is to avoid floating point errors while still working with decimal values.